with 4-way to 8-way powered restrictor switching

 - Separate control board plugs

-into a USB port and controls two joysticks.
+into a USB port and controls the servos on two joysticks.

 - Comprehensive software